OUR GROUP

 Managing Director, Europe

-In November 2022, he integrates France and Spain into his scope.
+In November 2022, he added France and Spain to his scope.

 Wilfried Thierry